-This is the first question I’ve been asked the first time I told my family and a few close friends that I’m going to Turkey (Note: I told this in a confidently-beautiful-with-a-heart tone, and did so after I already had plane tickets and visa).
+This is the first question I’ve been asked the first time I told my family and a few close friends that I’m going to Turkey.
 That question is followed by “Is it safe?”, “Why don’t you go somewhere else safer?”, “There had been terrorist attacks there a few months ago!”

 My answer to that question is simple.
 I choose Turkey because wanderlust struck me.
 I’ve read and heard how beautiful it is, how exceptionally friendly the people are, and how profoundly rich are its history and culture.
 I don’t claim to be astig or to be a very brave woman.
 Of course, I’m afraid of bombs!
 I bet even the suicide bombers are scared to death, literally and figuratively, before they blow themselves up.